-- Declaration of Conformity by the Board of Management and Supervisory Board pursuant to Section 161 of the German Stock Corporation Act (AktG): This is the current joint declaration of the Board of Management and Supervisory Board of AUDI AG on the implementation of the recommendations and suggestions of the German Corporate Governance Code. - > Information on corporate governance practices: These include, for example, the Audi Code of Conduct, Corporate Policies, whistleblower system and various guidelines. - Methods and practices of the Board of Management and Supervisory Board as well as the committees and bodies set up - > Information on gender quotas - Information on the diversity concept for the Board of Management and Supervisory Board www.audi.com/corporate-management.
+- > Declaration of Conformity by the Board of Management and Supervisory Board pursuant to Section 161 of the German Stock Corporation Act (AktG): This is the current joint declaration of the Board of Management and Supervisory Board of AUDI AG on the implementation of the recommendations and suggestions of the German Corporate Governance Code. - > Information on corporate governance practices: These include, for example, the Audi Code of Conduct, Corporate Policies, whistleblower system and various guidelines. - > Methods and practices of the Board of Management and Supervisory Board as well as the committees and bodies set up - > Information on gender quotas - > Information on the diversity concept for the Board of Management and Supervisory Board

+Read more online about the Group Management Declaration at www.audi.com/corporate-management.